GavJam80/Hackathon1/README.md

 #### Training

 The training mode allows users to continue the game even when they chose the incorrect answer.
-They recieve feedback ("Correct!" or "Incorrect!"), however they are not immedietly terminated from that game round, allowing them to continue practicing until th equiestions finish or to server as a 'refresher' round.
+They recieve feedback ("Correct!" or "Incorrect!"), however they are not immedietly terminated from that game round, allowing them to continue practicing until the quiestions finish or to serve as a 'refresher' round.

 This was created with younger learners in mind, as repeated game termination with every incorrect answer may serve as a source of frustration, annoyance and a deterrant to learning.
 Therefore, allowing a 'lower stakes' game mode ensures this is accessible for them to complete and learn from appropriately.